 What I also enjoy, besides the flavor and texture, is that it’s a really healthy recipe: yogurt, plums, no butter and very little sugar.
 (I cut down the sugar from the original recipe.)

-EDITED 8/2020: this muffin recipe is great with so many other types of fruit, too!
+EDITED 8/2020: this muffin recipe is great with so many other types of fruit, like classic blueberry muffins, too!
 If you read the post on the peach muffins you’ll see that a loyal reader got upset with me for not letting her know JUST how good these are!
 She’s disappointed that she didn’t try them sooner, and is now going by the nickname, “The Muffin Lady” because she makes them so frequently, and shares with friends and neighbors!

 You can make the entire recipe in a loaf tin, or make 12 small muffins.
 Alternatively, you can make 6 large muffins and one mini loaf, which is what I usually do.